KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

     }
 }
 ```
-*refreshing* challenge sends funds from the contract back to the contract, effectively **reseting the timer** that *inheritor* challenge measures.
+*refreshing* challenge sends funds from the contract back to the contract, effectively **resetting the timer** that *inheritor* challenge measures.

 *inheritor* challenge lets your inheritor collect the money from the contract when the money age reaches 6 months.

 *cold* challenge lets you spend your funds any time you like.

 Contract security model relies on the certainty that the refreshing wallet can do you no harm, even if it's private key is stolen.
-Refreshing the contract is relativery frequent activity therfore it should not bring any risk.
+Refreshing the contract is relatively frequent activity therefore it should not bring any risk.
 Even if you find yourself on the run, and the only computer available in an old pc in an algierian library, you should be able to send your contract a message **"I'm still alive"** safely and irrepressibly, without any risk of losing funds due to that.

 If your refreshing wallet get stolen, the only thing that the attacker can do is to refresh your contract, reset your timer.
 You can then end the contract from your cold wallet and create another one, with the different refreshing wallet.
-If you die with your refreshing key stolen, funds are not strlen.
+If you die with your refreshing key stolen, funds are not stolen.
 Your inheritor might never get the inheritance.
-So the actual worse case scenario is an expected result of simply **not using** the Latst Will contract at all [(see Quadriga exchange story)](https://www.bbc.com/news/world-us-canada-47203706) or using the conventional, custodial and trusted last will and testament solutions.
+So the actual worse case scenario is an expected result of simply **not using** the Last Will contract at all [(see Quadriga exchange story)](https://www.bbc.com/news/world-us-canada-47203706) or using the conventional, custodial and trusted last will and testament solutions.

 Smart contract is not a standard transaction.
 To see it with your wallet you need the plugin.